3vorp/autopull/README.md

 # Autopull

-A small tool to automatically pull GitHub repositories on a given interval using cron or Windows Task Scheduler.
+A small tool to automatically pull Git repositories on a given interval using cron or Windows Task Scheduler.
 Uncommitted changes are preserved and merged as possible.

 ## Setup